 Exceptions - KU Online ID & Select Services: Your KU Online ID will not be deleted and you will continue to have access to the myKU portal and select KU online services, including Blackboard and Enroll & Pay.
 This allows you to access your employment, financial, grade and other information as needed in the future.

-Exceptions - Formally Retired Faculty & Staff: Faculty and staff who formally retire from the University by completing the retirement process and paperwork via KU Human Resources will permanently retain their KU email address (i.e., @ku.edu).
+Exceptions - Formally Retired Faculty & Staff: Faculty and staff who formally retire from the University by completing the retirement process and paperwork via KU Human Resources may permanently retain their KU email address (i.e., @ku.edu).
 Faculty and staff who leave the University without completing the formal retirement process and paperwork will lose access to most services and accounts 210 days after they leave the University as stated above.

 Human Resource Management (HRM) provides a checklist for employees transferring or separating from University employment.